wbtranslator/yii2-wbt/README.md

 ```

-Add configs for plugin in the same config file.
+Add configs for plugin in the same config file, `$config` array.
 ```
  'modules' => [
          ...